TanStack/router/docs/framework/react/start/middleware.md

 The `server` method is used to define **server-side** logic that the middleware will execute both before and after any nested middleware and ultimately a server function.
 This method receives an object with the following properties:

 - `next`: A function that, when called, will execute the next middleware in the chain.
-- `input`: The input object that was passed to the server function.
+- `data`: The data object that was passed to the server function.
 - `context`: An object that stores data from parent middleware.
 It can be extended with additional data that will be passed to child middleware.

 ## Returning the required result from `next`